apigee-labs/apigee-analytics-collector/README.md

 There are a few options here:
 - **1. Use another box that has access to the external world and the private cloud Mgmt.
 API** Given that apigee-analytics-forwarder talks to the Mgmt.
 API, the tool can retrieve analytics data from any box with access to mgmt. api and forward it to Apigee.
 - **2. Send data directly through apigee-analytics-forwarder API** Follow the answer in FAQ for the question *Is there a way to submit data manually to Apigee Forwarder API?*
-- ~~3.
-Export analytics data as a file and replay them from a box with external access (TBD) Pending until forwarder support replaying-file capabilities.
-Kept here to track the need for it.
-Captured in TODO section.
-This is the least preferred way as it requires manual work by the user.
-The forwarding will require two steps: 1) generating the files from a box with access to the management api and save the output as a file, 2) copy files generated from step one to box with external access, and then 3) run the forwarder tool again from a machine with access to Apigee Analytics Forwarder API and consume files previously exported.~~

 #### Support